-- Tackle deal with poor behaviour head on.
+- Be Open about any poor behaviour for learning.
 If your child is mis-behaving, ask the teacher why they think this might be the case.
 Then look for patterns, is it only in one subject area or a few?
-Encourage your child to reflect on why they are mis-behaving in certain areas and how they think they can change their behaviour
+Encourage your child to reflect on why they are mis-behaving in certain areas and what they can do to change their behaviour

 - Talk to the Academy’s Leadership Group and also the Directors of Learning.
 They are always available throughout the evening to answer any discuss or address your concerns.
 There is also always a member of the SEN team present and available to discuss your child’s needs

 - See the big picture!
 Help your child to see how each subject relates to real life.
-Can they address areas of weakness in a more creative way? e.g. reading for the love of it or applying maths skills at home
+Can they address areas of weakness in a more creative way? e.g. reading for pleasure or applying maths skills at home